Developer Guide

 The rules developed in this repository follow the general ideas of Gherkin and its python implementation behave.

-This means there are human readable definitions of rules and Python implementations.
+This means there are human-readable definitions of rules and Python implementations.

 A third component of this repository are minimal sample files with expected outcomes, which means that extensions and modifications can be suggested with confidence of not breaking existing functionality.